savannaelbey/bookmarks-manager/README.md

 I’d like to add new websites to my bookmark manager
 So I can easily access my frequently used websites

+As a student at makers
+I'd like to delete bookmarks from my bookmark manager so that I dont keep unwanted bookmarks.

 ```